farhan7reza7/Python-Greeting-Application/README.md

 ### Enhancements`:`

-Consider expanding the greeting application's capabilities, such as:
+Consider `contribution` for expanding the greeting application's capabilities as well as the `python modules use cases for`, such as:

 - Storing additional user information for a more personalized experience (e.g., preferences, last login time).
 - Offering a diverse menu of options for various interactions, expanding functionality.